nham/wabbo/blog/2014/22aug_on_bananas.md

 But where does the logic from glibc come into play?
 The glibc code is checking whether `[needle:l]` equals `needle[p:(p+l)]`, which is... exactly how you check if `needle[:l]` is a suffix of `needle[l:(p+l)]`.

 So maybe this fix works.
 Maybe it doesn't and I should actually take the time to properly understand the algorithm before proposing a fix, or at least leave the fix to someone willing to do that.
-Maybe this should just be rewritten to use an algorithm that is easier to understand.
+I've opened a PR for this change [here](https://github.com/rust-lang/rust/pull/16612), but am not very confident that it is correct, for obvious reasons.